Updating Git Project Structure

 12 minute read

-As of late, I have been working on putting together a Cookiecutter template to use as part of creating new Ansible roles.
+Lately, I have been working on putting together a Cookiecutter template to use when creating new Ansible roles.
+This template includes several key features:

 • GitHub Actions